Audio and Podcasts

 Hosts Mike Gilliland (@mikegilliland) and Euvie Ivanova (@euvieivanova) are two insightful, accelaware futurists living in asia (Vietnam and Bangkok respectively).
 They have a refereshingly humanistic take on the singularity, human empowerment and spirituality in a world of accelerating change.

-The Edge: The Power to Change Your Life Now, Tony Robbins.
-Google Play.
+The Edge: The Power to Change Your Life Now, and The Tony Robbins Show, Tony Robbins.

 A great quick intro to Robbin’s approach to taking control of our inner feelings, thoughts, and beliefs, improving our health and energy, and using a vastly better inner world to practice better foresight and action in the outer world.
 If you don’t already think you’re in a peak emotional and mental state, and even if you do, I recommend this 2 CD overview of his world view and toolsets.
 If you find this as valuable as I think you will, make the commitment to read his entire classic 512 page book, Awaken The Giant (Within), 1991/2013.
 Very likely that will be one of the best investments you’ll ever make.